 Tickets are $20.
 Lower rates available for a group of 10 or more.
 Contact us if you are interested.

-Supported by the Berks Arts Council/Pennsylvania Council on the Arts, Puffin Foundation, the Reading Musical Foundation, the West Reading Tavern, the TEA Factory, Sweet Street Desserts, 1Up Collectibles, Unscented Consulting
+Supported by the Berks Arts Council/Pennsylvania Council on the Arts, Puffin Foundation, the Reading Musical Foundation, the West Reading Tavern, 1Up Collectibles, Unscented Consulting, the TEA Factory, and Eye Consultants of Pennsylvania, and Wyomissing Optometric Center with food sponsored by Sweet Street Desserts, Tom Sturgis Pretzels, and Unique Pretzel Bakery

 - Listen to Artistic Director Vicki Graff talk with Keri Shultz from the Reading Musical Foundation about Speakeasy (podcast title: Continuing the Conversation, Date 5.1.14)